Kaskada vs Kubeflow

 - Does it have a free plan?

-- Yes, Kaskada has a free plan available.
+- Yes, Kaskada provides a free plan suitable for individuals and small teams.

 - What integrations does it support?